 3543 x 4054 pixels

 30.0 x 34.3 cm ⏐ 11.8 x 13.5 in (300dpi)

 ZEPHYR / SCIENCE PHOTO LIBRARY ZEPHYR / SCIENCE PHOTO LIBRARY

 Osteoporosis.
 Coloured sagittal (side) magnetic resonance imaging (MRI) scan through the back of a 60-year-old patient with osteoporosis.
 The front of the body is at left.
-The spinal blocks of bone (vertebrae, brown) enclose the spinal cord (pink).
-Some vertebrae (orange) have collapsed due to the effects of osteoporosis.
+The spinal blocks of bone (vertebrae, brown) are seen enclosing the spinal cord (pink).
+Several vertebrae have collapsed due to the effects of osteoporosis.
+Good examples are just above centre and at upper centre.
 The effect of these collapses is a hunched spinal curvature (upper left).
 Osteoporosis is a decrease in bone density due to loss of bone material.
 It is mostly seen in the elderly and menopausal women.
 Surgical intervention can stabilise the spine.
-MRI scanning uses powerful magnetic fields and pulses of radio waves to produce slice images of the body.
+MRI scanning uses magnets and radio waves to image the body.

 Model release not required.
 Property release not required.